real-jame/realjame-old/src/blog/_posts/2023-07-12-general-update-3.md

 I went back and compressed all the images, like I did for the Washington trip blog post.
 All images are small now, and you can click on them to see them in their original resolution.

-This blog post is TODO
+This blog post is TODO.